csci5117s23/project-2-booktok/README.md

 Which (if any) device integration(s) does your app support?

-* Our app utilizes the location services of a users.
+* Our app utilizes the location services of a user to be able to return restaurant suggestions near their location.

 Which (if any) progressive web app feature(s) does your app support?

 * When the user enters a food-related keyword that they are interested in, related search terms will appear and help them find restaurants more easily.
+* Responsive Design